 The good news is that there are lots of different blogging platforms out there, and even if you feel that one is beyond your skill set, you might find something else that’s easier to pick up.

-For example, if you don’t want to register a domain name and set up a monthly hosting plan from day one, using hosted WordPress offered by WordPress.com is a sensible option that requires a lot less upfront work in order to get your blog online quickly—and it’ll be a lot less expensive than top of the line managed WordPress hosting plans.
+For example, if you don’t want to register a domain name and set up a monthly hosting plan from day one, using hosted WordPress offered by WordPress.com might be a sensible option that requires a lot less upfront work in order to get your blog online quickly—and it’ll be a lot less expensive than top of the line managed WordPress hosting plans.

 Even if the technical aspects of blogging feel daunting right now, remember that there are tons of guides and tutorials out there that can help (like what I provide for free here on my blog in the form of new content and videos every week).